MonoGame/docs.monogame.github.io/articles/getting_started/packaging_games.md

             - YourGame.icns     (this is your app icon, in ICNS format)
         - MacOS
             - YourGame          (the main executable for your game)
-        - Info.plist            (the metadata of your app, see bellow for contents)
+        - Info.plist            (the metadata of your app, see below for contents)
 ```

 So first lets create our directory structure.